Contents of this Article

 The Open Vector Editor

-The Open Vector Editor (OVE) is a user-friendly open-source tool that can be used to view, design, edit, and annotate plasmids and their sequences.
+The Open Vector Editor (OVE) is a user-friendly open-source tool to view, design, edit, and annotate plasmids and their sequences.
 When you open a DNA part or sequence from your library, this is the typical view you obtain of the OVE:

 On the upper part, there is a set of options that includes:

-• File: Includes options to add a new sequence, or rename, delete, save, duplicate, export, and print the one you are working on.
+File: Includes options to add a new sequence, or rename, delete, save, duplicate, export, and print the one you are working on.
+Here, you will see the option to activate the Read Only Mode (option only available for admin users).
 It also includes the option “Properties” that opens your sequence properties on the right side of the screen.

-• Edit: Includes some options to edit your sequence.
+Edit: Includes some options to edit your sequence view and features (like uper or lowercase letters, circular or linear view, and obtaining the complementary bp).
 Most of the options on this menu are also available using keyboard shortcuts.

-• View: Allows you to activate or deactivate the view of several features: primers, parts, cut sites, ORFs, colors to indicate DNA bases/amino acids, labels, etc.
+View: Allows you to activate or deactivate the view of several features: primers, parts, cut sites, ORFs, colors to indicate DNA bases/amino acids, labels, etc. All of these can be used on the DNA auto-annotation process.

 Notice that, in the upper right corner, there is an option to duplicate the sequence and open it on its corresponding library.

-Under the upper menu of the OVE, you will find the following icons:
+Under the upper menu of the OVE, you will find the icons to export, undo, redo, hide/show features, search, align, etc.

-On the lower part, the software indicates the length of your sequence and the amount of bp selected if that is the case.
+On the lower part, the software indicates the length of your sequence and the amount of bp selected (when applicable).
+It also gives you the GC% and the option to select the inverse sequence.

 Notice that some sequences can be displayed with base pairs or amino acids, with or without color codes.